kubernetes/contributor-site/content/en/blog/2024/sig-arch-enhancements-spotlight.md

 slug: sig-architecture-enhancements
 date: 2025-01-21
 author: "Frederico Muñoz (SAS Institute)"
+description: "This is the fourth interview of a SIG Architecture Spotlight series that will cover the different subprojects, and we will be covering [SIG..."
 ---
 _This is the fourth interview of a SIG Architecture Spotlight series that will cover the different subprojects, and we will be covering [SIG Architecture:
 Enhancements](https://github.com/kubernetes/community/blob/master/sig-architecture/README.md#enhancements)._